-On behalf of the American Association of Colleges of Nursing (AACN), we would like to thank the Subcommittee for its leadership and continued support of nursing education, the nursing profession, and nursing research, especially during this unprecedented time.
-As the national voice for academic nursing, AACN represents nearly 840 schools of nursing at private and public universities, who educate more than 580,000 students and employ more than 52,000 faculty.1 Collectively, these institutions graduate our nation's registered nurses (RN), advanced practice registered nurses (APRN), educators, researchers, and frontline providers.
-As we work to combat current public health challenges, such as COVID-19, and prepare for the future, ensuring a robust nursing pathway requires a strong and sustained federal investment.
+On behalf of the American Association of Colleges of Nursing (AACN), we want to thank the Subcommittee for its leadership and continued support of nursing education, the nursing profession, and nursing research, especially during this unprecedented time.
+As the national voice for academic nursing, AACN represents nearly 840 schools of nursing at private and public universities, who educate more than 580,000 students and employ more than 52,000 faculty.
+Collectively, these institutions play a critical role in protecting the health of our nation by graduating registered nurses (RN), advanced practice registered nurses (APRN), educators, researchers, and other frontline providers.
+As we work to combat current public health challenges, such as COVID-19, and prepare for the future, ensuring a robust supply of nursing professionals requires a strong and sustained federal investment.
 For Fiscal Year (FY) 2022, AACN respectfully requests that you provide bold support of at least \$530 million for the Nursing Workforce Development Programs (Title VIII of the Public Health Service Act [42 U.S.C.
-296 et seq.] administered by HRSA and at least \$193 million for the National Institute of Nursing Research (NINR).
+296 et seq.] administered by HRSA and at least \$199.755 million for the National Institute of Nursing Research (NINR), which was included in the President's FY 2022 Budget.